butterluo/cutlass/media/docs/gemm_api.md

 ```

-The outer-most loops correspond to CTA-level hardware concurrency and are not explicitly written as loops in the code.
+The </u>outer-most loops correspond to CTA-level hardware concurrency and are not explicitly written as loops in the code.
 These
-are implied by CUDA grid launch semantics.
+are implied by CUDA grid</u> launch semantics.

-The comment `cutlass::gemm::threadblock::Mma` refers to the threadblock-scoped matrix multiply-accumulate concept.
+The <u>comment `cutlass::gemm::threadblock::Mma` refers to the threadblock-scoped matrix multiply-accumulate concept.
 This is
-the computation performed by one threadblock to compute a matrix product in registers.
-The "GEMM main loop" is listed.
+the computation performed by one threadblock to compute a matrix product in registers.</u> The "GEMM main loop" is listed.

-The comment `cutlass::gemm::warp::Mma` refers to the computation performed by each warp.
+The <u>comment `cutlass::gemm::warp::Mma` refers to the computation performed by each warp.
 This is a nested loop executing a
-sequence of accumulated outer products.
+sequence of accumulated outer products.</u>

-The inner-most operation corresponds directly to hardware support.
+The <u>inner-most operation corresponds directly to hardware support</u>.
 In this example, the nested structure terminates with
 warp-synchronous matrix multiply instructions targeting Tensor Cores.
 Alternatively, GEMMs targeting single-thread instructions may have an additional series of nested loops corresponding to
 thread-level concurrency.